tinzzyli/tinzzyli.github.io/_pages/about.md

 Hi,

-I am a senior student at a dual degree program hosted by [Dalian University of Technology](https://en.dlut.edu.cn/) and [University of Leicester](https://le.ac.uk/), also a research assistant at [Univeristy of Texas, Dallas](https://www.utdallas.edu/), I am very fortunate to be advised by [Prof. Yang](http://youngwei.com/) and [Prof. Xiang](https://yuxng.github.io/).
-Before that, I took a gap year in Europe as a visiting student at [Technical University of Munich](https://www.tum.de/en/) and spent time traveling across countries.
+Tingxi is a senior undergraduate student at [Dalian University of Technology](https://en.dlut.edu.cn/), also a research assistant at [Univeristy of Texas at Dallas](https://www.utdallas.edu/), he is very fortunate to be advised by [Prof. Yang](http://youngwei.com/) and [Prof. Xiang](https://yuxng.github.io/).
+Before that, he took a gap year in Europe as a visiting student at [Technical University of Munich](https://www.tum.de/en/) and spent time traveling across countries.

-My primary research interest lies in Trustworthy AI and AI for Science.
+His primary research interest lies in AI security, software testing and AI for Sci.

-I am actively looking for a Ph.D. position in 2024, please email me if you have any questions :)